It’s hard to time the market but almost like clockwork, share prices fall significantly on average about once per decade it seems.

 If you know how to sell short, you can profit from falling share prices as opposed to waiting patiently for them to recover.
 Since the market moves up and down, it makes sense to know how to profit in both directions.

-- Example Of How To Short A Stock
+How To Short A Stock

 The four steps to shorting stock are: